229timmy/growly-tasks-garden/ANALYTICS.md

 3. **Rule Engine**
    - Apply predefined business rules to generate recommendations
    - Update rules based on new research and best practices
-   - Allow Commercial tier users to define custom rules
+   - Allow Enterprise tier users to define custom rules

-This tiered approach provides valuable analytics to Master tier users while reserving the most powerful business-oriented features for Commercial users, creating a clear upgrade path for serious growers.
+This tiered approach provides valuable analytics to Premium tier users while reserving the most powerful business-oriented features for Enterprise users, creating a clear upgrade path for serious growers.
 The system leverages statistical methods and rule-based approaches to deliver actionable insights without requiring AI, making it more predictable and explainable.